United Way of New York City

 Getting on Their Radar

-Eligibility Baseline: Based on EACN Fund criteria, UWNYC typically requires partners to be registered 501(c)(3) organizations with at least two years in operation, in good standing with an active Board of Directors, current insurance coverage (general business, workers' compensation), and current on financial reporting.
+Eligibility Baseline: Based on EACN Fund criteria, UWNYC typically requires partners to be registered 501(c)(3) organisations with at least two years in operation, in good standing with an active Board of Directors, current insurance coverage (general business, workers' compensation), and current on financial reporting.

 • Deep community roots and cultural competence (grassroots CBOs)